 Spoiler alert: I didn’t like it.

-With that said, for prayer (and the entire Christian journey for that matter) to work properly , you just got to relinquish control.
+With that said, for prayer (and the entire Christian journey, for that matter) to work properly, you just have to relinquish control.

-When you do, Holy Spirit steps in and takes the reigns and gets things on track according to God’s will.
+When you do, the Holy Spirit steps in, takes the reigns, and gets things on track according to God’s will.

 Acknowledge God is in control of your prayer life.

 Contrary to what you may believe, prayer is not at all a “team” sport.
-In this analogy, only one team member matters and it’s not you.
+In this analogy, only one team member matters, not you.

 Prayer is about HIM downloading HIS plan into your spirit.